shyampurk/kitchen-tracker/Deploy.md

 ##Prerequisites

-    - You should have a valid IBM account and
+    - You should have a valid IBM account
     - You should have a Bluemix subscription and access to your BLuemix dashboard with atleast one space created
     - You should have the cloudfoundry command line tool installed (https://github.com/cloudfoundry/cli/releases)
+    - You should have a PubNub subscription

 ## Deploying DashDB Service